Shamaa: Ottoman period

 While the French historian Ernest Renan assumed that major construction of the castle took place in the 16th century, modern historiography assumes that it was not until the mid-18th century that Shamaa experienced a major revival.
 At that time, Sheikh Nasif al-Nassar of the Shiite Ali al-Saghir dynasty, which dominated Jabal Amel for altogether almost three centuries, established de facto autonomy over the area and the castle became the property of his family.
 During this early period, the citadel underwent extensive renovation and was used for military and residential purposes.
 It also included an olive press, whose foundations are still visible today.

 This boom period ended, however, already after three decades in 1781, when al-Nassar was killed in a power struggle with the Ottoman governor of Sidon, Ahmad Pasha al-Jazzar, who had the Shiite population decimated in brutal purges.
 Thus, the Shiite autonomy in Jabal Amel ended for a quarter century.
 According to Arab sources, Jazzar Pasha had his senior commander Salim Pasha al-Kabir demolish Shamaa Castle, like many other fortifications of al-Nassar.

 Barely a century later, in 1875, French explorer Victor Guérin noted:"This castle, which is said to date only from Dhaher el-A'mer, is currently in ruins.
 Built on a high plateau, from where we enjoy a very wide view, it is surrounded by an enclosure that flank from distance to distance semicircular towers, built, like the enclosure itself, with regular parts, but of dimensions mediocre, except for the lower course, which, arranged in an embankment, generally consist of larger blocks of ancient appearance.
 The interior was divided into two parts: one to the north, where the pasha resided, and the other to the south, which contained about sixty private dwellings.
 These are, for the most part, half overturned.
-The same is true of the serais or chateau proper, some rooms of which are currently used as cattle stables.
+The same is true of the serais or castle proper, some rooms of which are currently used as cattle stables.
 The divan room was adorned with several monolithic columns of gray granite, raised to some ancient monument.
 Near there, an oualy still standing with its white dome and its minaret is dedicated to Neby Chema'oun es-Safa.
 A beautiful cistern adjoins it.
 Some Métualis families have taken up residence in the midst of these ruins.